 -

-Note : Each brooch is individually crafted from pure brass with detailed design.
+Note : Each brooch is individually crafted from solid brass with detailed design.
 Small differences in color, texture and detailing are normal and make it more authentic.

 Reviews